Israeli Labor Party: One Israel

+Final years and merger with Meretz (2019–2024)

-Labor's support collapsed in the April 2019 legislative election, being reduced to only 4,43% of votes and 6 seats, marking it as the worst result in the party's history.
-Anger at Gabbay intensified, with poor election results, and negotiating with the right to join a Netanyahu led government.
+Labor's support collapsed in the April 2019 legislative election, being reduced to only 4.43% of votes and 6 seats, marking it as the worst result in the party's history.
+Anger at Gabbay intensified, with poor election results, and negotiating with the right to join a Netanyahu-led government.
 Longtime party member Peretz criticized Gabbay, tweeting "We will not enter or sit in his [Netanyahu] government.
-Every other option is a violation of everything we promised to the public" Gabbay resigned in June.
+Every other option is a violation of everything we promised to the public".
+Gabbay resigned in June.
 In July 2019, Amir Peretz was elected as the new leader of the Labor party.
 A few weeks later, on 18 July 2019, ahead of the September 2019 election, Amir Peretz merged the party with the Gesher party, giving Gesher multiple spots on Labor's candidate list.

 On 12 January 2020, Labor announced that it was negotiating a joint list with Meretz to prevent the possibility of either party not making the electoral threshold and not entering the Knesset.
 Labor and Meretz announced a joint run on 13 January 2020, with the Labor party central committee voting in favor of ratification of the alliance the following day.
 Meretz approved the alliance on 14 January.
 The alliance submitted its list on 15 January under the name Labor-Gesher-Meretz.

-In March 2020, Gesher's only MK Orly Levy announced that she was splitting from the union due to their support of Benny Gantz's efforts to set up a minority government with the Joint List, with him as Prime Minister.
+In March 2020, Gesher's only MK Orly Levy announced that she was splitting from the union due to their support of Benny Gantz's efforts to set up a minority government with the Joint List, with him as prime minister.
 Gantz later abandoned that effort and instead joined a "national unity coronavirus government" headed by Benjamin Netanyahu.
 After repeatedly promising not to join a government headed by Netanyahu, Peretz decided to bring Labor into that coalition headed by Netanyahu to "promote social justice" along with Gantz.